Former UC San Diego standout player and assistant coach Clint Allard returned to the Triton staff in April of 2014 as Associate Head Coach.

 Prior to his stint at Cal Poly Pomona, Allard spent four seasons as an assistant coach at UC San Diego, joining the staff for its 2008-09 campaign.

-Allard's coaching experience includes coordinating recruiting, travel, camps, scouting, video/film operations, team equipment, academic oversight and community outreach.
-He also has extensive knowledge in player development, running individual workouts for both post and perimeter players.
+Allard's coaching experience includes coordinating recruiting, travel, camps, scouting, video/film operations, team equipment, academic oversight, and community outreach.
+He also has extensive knowledge in player development as well as running individual workouts for both post and perimeter players.

 A four-year starter and three-time team captain at UC San Diego, Allard posted career averages of 10.3 points, 3.5 rebounds, 3.7 assists and 1.2 steals in 112 games as a Triton.

 One of the most prolific players the program has seen, Allard's name can be found all over UC San Diego's record books.
 The former Archbishop Mitty High School product ranks fourth in all-time career assists (414) and 10th in career assist average (3.7).
 His 1,150 career points rank in the top-15 in school history.

 In terms of UC San Diego's Division II-era (since 2000-01) career records, Allard ranks first in steals (130) and can be found in the top 10 for points (1,150), field goals made (364), field goals attempted (835), three-point field goals made (123), three-point field goals attempted (320), three-point field goal percentage (.384), free throws made (299), free throws attempted (402), rebounds (387), assists (414), assists average (3.7), steals average (1.2), games played (112), minutes (3,378) and minutes average (30.2).